-Item Audit Committee via Executive C Matters resolved Status of management The Establish internal regulations ■Internal regulations ensuring Executive Officers take development ensuring that the Executive that the Executive Officers' responsibility for of systems Officers' performance and performance and execution constructing systems to necessary to execution of duties is in of duties is in accordance ensure the properness of ensure that the accordance with laws and with laws and regulations and the Articles of operations of the Group within the areas over which execution of regulations and the Articles of Incorporation.
-Internal Incorporations are they are appointed, and duties by auditors shall monitor the established.
-Their duties are regularly monitor the status Executive status of management. executed in accordance with of management of the Officers Establish internal regulations these internal regulations. systems. complies with related to compliance and ■Various compliance activities The divisions in charge laws and develop a system necessary are conducted in accordance with the established internal of internal control monitor the status of design and regulations and for promoting compliance. regulations related to management of internal the Articles of compliance. control system and Incorporation ■Compliance training is regulations.
+Item Executive Officers and Executive Matters resolved Status of ma The ■Establish internal regulations ■Internal regulations ensuring Executive Officers take development ensuring that the Executive that the Executive Officers' responsibility for of systems Officers' performance and performance and execution constructing systems to necessary to execution of duties is in of duties is in accordance ensure the properness of ensure that the accordance with laws and with laws and regulations and operations of the Group regulations and the Articles the Articles of Incorporation within the areas over which execution of of Incorporation.
+Internal are established.
+Their duties they are appointed, and duties by Executive auditors shall monitor the are executed in accordance regularly monitor the status Officers status of management. with these internal of management of the ■Establish internal regulations related to compliance and regulations.
+Various compliance activities systems.
+The divisions in charge complies with develop a system necessary are conducted in accordance of internal control monitor laws and for promoting compliance. with the established internal the status of design and regulations and r I 8 I regulations related to management of internal the Articles of compliance. control system and Incorporation ■Compliance training is regulations.
 Also an internal implemented for all whistle-blower system is Executive Officers on a developed and its details are regular basis.
-Points of concern for Executive reported to the Audit Committee members.
-Officers in light of legal The status of reform and social trends are management of the systems provided. is audited by internal Other systems ■Establish internal regulations ■Internal regulations related to auditors, and the audit prescribed by the applicable related to the record keeping the record keeping and information management results are reported regularly to the Audit Ordinance of and information management regarding Executive Officers' regarding Executive Officers' Committee via Executive the Ministry of performance and execution performance and execution Officers in charge of audit.
-Justice as of duties.
+Points of reported to the Audit concern for Executive Officers in light of legal Committee members.
+The status of reform and social trends are management of the systems provided. is audited by internal Other systems ■Establish internal regulations ■Internal regulations related to auditors, and the audit prescribed by related to the record keeping the record keeping and results are reported the applicable and information management information management regularly to the Audit Ordinance of regarding Executive Officers' regarding Executive Officers' Committee via Executive the Ministry of performance and execution performance and execution Officers and Executive Justice as of duties.
 Internal auditors of duties are established.
-C systems shall monitor the status of Record keeping and necessary to ensure the management. ■Executive officers shall take information management are properness of responsibility for carried out in an appropriate manner. operations of constructing risk Executive Officers take the Company, management systems related responsibility for and of the to possible losses within the constructing risk corporate group formed areas over which they are appointed.
-Important matters management systems related to possible losses within the by the shall be deliberated at areas over which they are Company and Executive Officer meetings. appointed.
-Important its subsidiaries Internal auditors shall matters are deliberated by monitor the status of convening Executive Officer management.
-In addition, establish internal meetings. ■Preparing for emergency regulations related to the situations which may emergency response division seriously affect management and other functions, of the entire company, preparing for emergency internal regulations related to situations which may seriously affect management the emergency response division and other functions of the entire company. are established, discussed, Executive officers shall take and handled. responsibility for ensuring Executive officers take management efficiency within the areas over which responsibility for ensuring they are appointed. management efficiency within the areas over which In addition, an environment they are appointed. where each Executive Officer Important matters are can share and discuss issues deliberated by convening across the entire company Executive Officer meetings. shall be established.
-Important matters shall be In addition, issues across the entire company are shared deliberated at Executive and discussed among and of all and an ended and and anotacout annons
+Officers (Associate) in charge of audit. systems necessary to shall monitor the status of management.
+Record keeping and information management are charge of addit. ensure the ■Executive officers shall take carried out in an appropriate properness of responsibility for manner. operations of constructing risk ■Executive Officers take the Company, management systems related responsibility for and of the to possible losses within the constructing risk corporate areas over which they are management systems related group formed by the appointed.
+Important matters shall be deliberated at to possible losses within the areas over which they are Company and Executive Officer meetings. appointed.
+Important its subsidiaries Internal auditors shall matters are deliberated by monitor the status of convening Executive Officer management. meetings.
+In addition, establish internal ■Preparing for emergency regulations related to the situations which may emergency response division and other functions, seriously affect management of the entire company, preparing for emergency internal regulations related to situations which may the emergency response seriously affect management division and other functions of the entire company. are established, discussed, ■Executive officers shall take and handled. within the areas over which where each Executive Officer Important matters are can share and discuss issues deliberated by convening across the entire company Executive Officer meetings. responsibility for ensuring management efficiency within the areas over which they are appointed.
+In addition, an environment where each Executive Officer can share and discuss issues ■Executive officers take responsibility for ensuring management efficiency within the areas over which they are appointed.
+Important matters are deliberated by convening